learn-co-curriculum/hs-ruby1-teachers-guide-ruby-intro/README.md

 ### Hints and Hurdles
 + To show students how strings can be comprised of all different kinds of characters, you can use the example of `"ke$ha"`.
 Students always chuckle at this one.

-<a href='https://learn.co/lessons/hs-ruby1-teachers-guide-ruby-intro' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/hs-ruby1-teachers-guide-ruby-intro' title='Unit 1: Introduction to Ruby'>Unit 1: Introduction to Ruby</a> on Learn.co and start learning to code for free.</p>